LordRazen/mchv2-translations-plugin/README.md

 New languages are possible ofc.
 Just let us know so we can initiate it.

 ## How to contribute?
-All missing translations are stored in the folder "lang_missing", ordered by frequency if it's for head titles.
+All missing translations are stored in the folder "lang_missing".

 If you would like to contribute, clone the repository locally or download the file you would like to edit manually if you're not familir with Github.